-In this part I will introduce the Arrange Act Assert pattern and discuss its constituent parts.
+In this first part I will introduce the Arrange Act Assert pattern and discuss its constituent parts.

 What is Arrange Act Assert?